Die-SonnenKinder/Blaugrana_Furniture/README.md

 # Blaugrana Furniture
-Blaugrana Furniture app targets people who are looking to buy high quality furniture products for their house e.g : cupboards, chairs.
+Blaugrana Furniture app targets people who are looking to buy high quality furniture products for their house e.g : Cupboards, Chairs.
 And it targets merchants that sell furniture products to enable them to spread their markets and put their products online so everyone can check them out and order them.

-# Preview
+# Preview (Just change the design, will update soon)
 ### Start Screen
 ![image](https://github.com/Die-SonnenKinder/Blaugrana_Furniture/assets/89086008/306e8935-6efc-44ba-b8ad-226e3ef51e27)